 A life-changing encounter in 2011 would break Holly’s silence.
-Dr. Christie Kasa, one of only 20 experts in the country on Facilitated Communication, told Holly’s family that Holly, at age 22, had literacy skills.
-Dr. Christie worked with Holly’s family, giving them stern instructions, “Forget all you’ve been told about what Holly can do, and from this point forward - presume competence!”
+Dr. Christi Kasa, one of only 20 experts in the country on Facilitated Communication, told Holly’s family that Holly, at age 22, had literacy skills.
+Dr. Christi worked with Holly’s family, giving them stern instructions, “Forget all you’ve been told about what Holly can do, and from this point forward – presume competence!”
 Using a simple keyboard and an iPad, Holly spoke up! – “No more grape jelly” Holly

 Holly was unlocked, and gradually began expressing her desires, insight, gratitude and wisdom. – “I like pleasing the people that I love and pushing them to do great things, pushing them to see that they have abilities that I don’t have.”
 Holly

 In 2012, Holly’s family asked how they could help her respond to her have a Big Life.
 With quiet determination and the assistance of her BFF Ashley, Holly pointed her finger and slowly, one letter at a time, typed, “I want a platform to teach about love.”

 Her mom Eileen asked, “Do you want to write a book?
 A song?
 Speak to groups?
 Holly typed, “I want to write a song and it will be called God Will Sing You Home.” (she did by the way: https://www.hollyspeaksup.com/store/cds/)